nigalanakis/Crystal_Math/README.md

 	│ └── input_files
 	└── source_data

 All the *.py code files provided should be placed in the source_code directory.
-The input files "input_data_extraction.txt", "input_data_analysis.txt" are placed in the input files directory and the user generated "fragment_list.json" is placed in the source_data directory.
+The input files '"input_data_extraction.txt"', "input_data_analysis.txt" are placed in the input files directory and the user generated "fragment_list.json" is placed in the source_data directory.

 #### 3.2 Files description